mehulagg/gitlab/doc/user/project/clusters/index.md

 Read through this document to get started.

+## Kubernetes Agent

+The documentation below describes benefits and methods for integrating your Kubernetes Cluster with GitLab via our [Certificate Method]() which is now deprecated.
+Our recommended method for integrating your Kubernetes Cluster with GitLab is the [Kubernetes Agent]().

 ## Clusters infrastructure

 Use [Infrastructure as Code](../../infrastructure) to create and manage your clusters with the GitLab integration with Terraform.